-Are you looking to finally change your life and achieve the results you want in 2017?
+Are you looking to finally change your life and achieve the results you want this year?

-It’s that time of year again, with Christmas just a few days away, and thoughts turning to making the best start to 2017.
+It’s that time of year again, with Christmas just a few days away, and thoughts turning to making the best start to the New Year.
 A sense of renewal is in the air and many people are preparing themselves to hit the ground running (pun intended!) in early January.

 You can prepare yourself psychologically to get the best head start in January.
 The biggest hurdle that we all face is ourselves, so with these 5 simple steps I guarantee you will be winning the race.

 Start the New Year off with these 5 realistic, simple steps.